pimcore/generic-data-index-bundle/doc/02_Configuration/04_Opensearch.md

             client_name: default
 ```

-For the further configuration of the client, please refer to the [Pimcore Opensearch Client documentation](https://github.com/pimcore/opensearch-client/blob/1.x/doc/02_Configuration.md).
+For the further configuration of the client, please refer to the [Pimcore OpenSearch Client documentation](https://github.com/pimcore/opensearch-client/blob/1.x/doc/02_Configuration.md).